 The Community Snapshot is an overview of the effects demographic changes, economic trends and a variety of other factors have on health and human service needs in King County.
 It is intended to support planning and alignment on communitywide goals to enhance the quality of life for all in King County.
-Below, you will find key facts on our population, followed by links to pages on issues that are a particular focus for United Way, including homelessness, early learning, and basic needs.
+Below, you will find our annual community impact report, followed by links to issues that are a particular focus for United Way, including homelessness, early learning, and basic needs.
 We've also included resources for additional information on demographics and quality of life in King County.
-See citations here.

 More information about King County's population